Autumn Leaves – 3 Exciting Tips for Jazz Players

 The jazz standard “Autumn Leaves” has been recorded by many popular jazz artists and is widely recognized by listeners, making it a “must-know” tune that should be in the repertoire of advancing jazz players.
-In this article, I will share three tips for how to approach this tune to help you be fully prepared in a jam session.

 Tip #1: Learn this tune in two particular keys.

-“Autumn Leaves” is generally played in one of two keys: G minor or E minor.
-Popular fake books generally notate the tune in one of these two keys.
-Both keys are frequently called on jam sessions, so be ready.
 Check out our “Autumn Leaves” lesson which will teach you a model solo using left hand rootless voicings and analyzes various aspects of how to build a solo over the chord changes.
 This lesson teaches the song in the key of E minor.

 Tip #2: Understand the harmonic and melodic minor and use them when soloing over the minor “i” chord.